tq-systems/meta-tq/meta-tq/doc/README.imx.UUU.md

-Use the bootstream containing U-Boot capable of handling SDP together with UUU tool to boot a new / bricked board and use the booted system to programm the bootstream and the wic image to eMMC (see Artifacts section for your board for the exact names of the images to use):
+Use the bootstream containing U-Boot capable of handling SDP together with UUU tool to boot a new / bricked board and use the booted system to programm the bootstream and the wic image to eMMC (see Artefacts section for your board for the exact names of the images to use):

 ```